janlv/cads-fmi-demo/DEV.md

   (unless `ARGO_AUTO_INSTALL=false`), and then follows it with `argo watch`.
 - Customize the manifests (additional env vars, volumes, secrets) by editing the generated files before applying or by extending the generator script.
-- `run.sh workflows/foo.yaml --mode k8s|argo|local` is a shortcut that
+- `run.sh workflows/foo.yaml --mode k8s|argo|local` validates the environment and
-  rebuilds the image via `build.sh` and then invokes the corresponding helper.
+  invokes the corresponding helper.
+For `--mode local` run `build.sh --mode local` first so the Podman image already exists.